 - Autologous stem cell transplant

 - A regimen that included an immunomodulatory agent (eg, thalidomide, lenalidomide, pomalidomide) and a proteasome inhibitor (eg, bortezomib, carfilzomib, ixazomib), either alone or in combination

-- Anti-CD38 (eg, daratumumab) as part of a combination regimen or as a monotherapy Subjects who have received prior allogeneic stem cell transplant at least 100 days before enrollment with no signs of acute or chronic graft-versus-host disease (GVHD) will be considered eligible.
+- Anti-CD38 (eg, daratumumab) as part of a combination regimen or as a monotherapy Subjects who have received prior allogeneic stem cell transplant or donor lymphocyte infusion at least 100 days before enrollment with no signs of acute or chronic graft-versus-host disease (GVHD) will be considered eligible.
 Subjects who were not candidates to receive one or more of the above treatments (ie, contraindicated) are eligible.